February 7, 2021

 by Greg Henson, President

 Let’s dive into another CBTE principle that undergirds Kairos.
-We have, thus far, reviewed collaborative mission, mentored teamwork , contextualized discipleship, and customized mastery.
+We have, thus far, reviewed collaborative mission, mentored teamwork , contextualized discipleship, and customized proficiency.
 Our focus today is integrated outcomes.

 We contend that competency-based theological education has the potential to call us back to a form of education that values the role of relationships, both with God and with each other.
 At its core, it is a philosophy of education that invites us to let go of many of our inadequate assumptions about learning, to humbly critique our long-held ways of knowing, and to embrace the development of learners as a truly organic, spirit-filled, process of discipleship.
 However, as we have been on this Kairos journey, there has been serious internal debate over whether placing Kairos in the world of CBTE might be misleading given that we care about a great deal more than “competency” as commonly defined or understood.
 As we surveyed the landscape of competency-based programs, we often found that in many schools competencies functioned like widgets – measurable and manageable learning chunks that can be checked off as they are mastered.